 Single stage furnaces are not supplied with a built-in twinning capability.
 Other valuable features and enhancements were made to the new control that made it necessary to remove the twinning capability.
-For twinning of single stage furnaces with PSC motors, a twinning kit is available for purchase.
+For twinning of single stage furnaces with 5-Speed ECM motors, a twinning kit is available for purchase for use with the Nordyne/UTEC board.
 Refer to the technical sales literature for part numbers.
 Please follow the instructions provided with the kit.

-Single stage furnaces are equipped with a fixed speed blower; therefore, the twin terminal on the blower control boards (Figure 28) may be used to twin the single stage furnaces.
+Single stage furnaces are equipped with a fixed speed blower; therefore, the twin terminal on the blower control boards (Figure 29)(included in the Nordyne/UTEC board twinning kit) may be used to twin the single stage furnaces.
 The twinning system requires a relay (P/N 624843) in the secondary furnace for proper twinning.